humphd/desktop/README.md

 So the two `props` objects both have a `summary="hello"` but on the `state` we see `summary=""`.
 This explains a few things.
 First, the bug is really about the `summary` being lost, and we can see that it is indeed set to the empty string.
 Second, the `!==` check was allowing calls to `setState()` to happen more often, which would have meant that the `summary` value would have been copied onto the `state`, and the [component re-rendered](https://stackoverflow.com/questions/24718709/reactjs-does-render-get-called-any-time-setstate-is-called) with the expected value.

-Looking again at the code in [`app/src/ui/changes/commit-message.tsx`](app/src/ui/changes/commit-message.tsx), there are only a few places where the `summary` is set to the empty string outside of the constructor:
+Using [`git grep`](https://git-scm.com/book/en/v2/Git-Tools-Searching), we see that there are only a few places where the `summary` is set to the empty string outside of the constructor in [`app/src/ui/changes/commit-message.tsx`](app/src/ui/changes/commit-message.tsx):

 ```
 $ git grep -C6 "summary\: ''" app/src/ui/changes/commit-message.tsx